 Castelgrande was built on top of a Roman castle in the middle of the city.

-Every year in September, the Bellinzona film festival, which is quite well known, takes place.
+The Bellinzona film festival, which is quite well known, takes place every September.
 It draws numerous famous people from throughout the world.

 Bellinzona’s culture is primarily influenced by Italian culture, but you can also see traces of German and French culture in the city’s cuisine and way of life.

-In the 19th and 20th centuries, Bellinzona was a significant hub for trade.
-As a result, it played an essential part in the development of the entire region.
+In the 19th and 20th centuries, Bellinzona was a significant hub for trade, playing an essential part in the development of the entire region.
 However, this city’s economy no longer solely depends on trade.
 It now houses numerous industries and businesses, making it a well-liked destination for businessmen.

 It is home to a unique festival called Rabadan, which occurs in February each year.
 The festival takes over the whole town and lasts for 5 days.

 Planning a visit to Switzerland?
-Check out Switzerland Country Guide
+Check out our Switzerland Country Guide

 Bellinzona’s natural beauty alone is a reason to visit, in our opinion… but as you might guess, it is the castles we came for.
 Bellinzona is a fantastic choice, especially if you love art, architecture, nature, and excellent food.